Is CSC Steel a Value Trap? (Part 1 of 2)

 From a fundamental analysis perspective, the goal of the company analysis part is to get a sound understanding of the business and its prospects so that the assumptions you use in the valuation are grounded in reality.

 This is one of the reasons why I shy away from using the SWOT analysis.
-Such analysis is useful if you are managing the business and trying to develop its strategy.
+Such analysis is useful if you are managing a business and trying to develop its strategy.

 Secondly, I am a long-term value investor so my interest is not so much in the quarterly results but the long-term prospects.
 The analysis is thus structured to get such insights.